Rêve (singer)

-Briannah Charlie Donolo, known professionally as Rêve, is a Canadian singer and songwriter, signed with 31 East / Universal Music Canada.
-Her single "Ctrl + Alt + Del" was certified gold in Canada on 15 February 2022.
+Briannah Charlie Donolo, known professionally as Rêve, is a Canadian singer and songwriter.
+She is best known for her singles "Ctrl + Alt + Del", which won the 2023 Juno Award for Dance Recording of the Year and was certified Double Platinum in Canada, and "Whitney", which topped the US Dance radio chart.
+Her debut studio album Saturn Return received a Juno nomination for Pop Album of the Year.
+Her second studio album, Delusions of Grandeur, is scheduled for release in 2026.

 Early life

-Donolo grew up in Montreal and has enjoyed music since a young age.
+Rêve was born Briannah Charlie Donolo and raised in Montreal, Quebec.
+She speaks both English and French.
+Her father is Italian.
+She has enjoyed music since a young age.
 When she was three years old, she tried matching the notes from a real piano on her Fisher-Price toy piano.
-Her father is Italian.

 She first gained attention for singing both the American and Canadian national anthems before a Boston Bruins-Montreal Canadiens hockey game on 13 November 2014.
-Her performance caused a "buzz" on social media, as it gave the American anthem a "pop sound".
+Her performance attracted attention on social media, as it gave the American anthem a "pop sound".
 She was contacted by TMZ after the video of her performance earned 100,000 views on YouTube.
 She later sang both national anthems at a Toronto Blue Jays exhibition baseball game at Montreal Olympic Stadium in 2016, causing a similar buzz in the media.

-Donolo later moved to Toronto to try and gain a foothold in the music industry.
-She speaks both English and French.
+Despite early interest from labels and managers, she chose to continue developing her sound independently.
+She spent nearly a decade travelling between Montreal and Toronto to record music and submit it to record labels.
+During this period, she worked as a wedding singer, performing at more than 600 weddings.
+Donolo later moved to Toronto to develop her music career, supporting herself by working as a scriptwriter for a pornography website.